Fix & Flip Loan Example

 |Minimum Appraised Value Required (75% Loan to Value)||$360,000|

 * Down payment from Borrower may come from a variety of sources (subject to Underwriting and Qualification) such as Cross-Collateralization; Down Payment Reserve Account: Home Equity Lines; Partner Funds; Gifted Funds.
 See our Benefits and Terms links.

-- In the above example, the loan amount would be for $300,000 and the “Down Payment Reserve Account” would be $30,000 which would be held by MMTC until the loan is paid in full, and then refunded to the borrower.
-It is highly recommended that someone wanting to use a Down Payment Reserve get preapproved before they have a contract on a property.
-This should be done with not only MMTC but with the conventional takeout lender as well.
+In the above example, the loan amount would be for $300,000 and the “Down Payment Reserve Account” would be $30,000.
+This amount would be held by MMTC until the loan is paid in full, and then refunded to the borrower.
+It is highly recommended that someone wanting to use a Down Payment Reserve should be preapproved for it before they have a contract on a property.
+This should be done with not only MMTC, but with the conventional takeout lender as well.
 (MMTC can provide recommendations to take-out lenders if needed.)

 Use of Cross-Collateralization for Down Payments

 If the borrower already owns another real estate property, such as a primary residence, second home, or investment property, in an area that MMTC lends, there may be enough equity (at a proper loan-to-value percentage) in that property to use it as a the down payment for the new fix-and-flip property being purchased.

 The Borrower may not need to put any cash into their transaction.
 The equity from their other property can serve as the downpayment for our Fix & Flip loan.